jaeyk/comp_thinking_social_science/02_Unix-Git/05_git.md

 $ git remote -v
 ```

 Previously, we learned how to send your data save in the local machine to the remote (the Github server).
-You can do that by editing or creating files, commiting, and then typing **git push**.
+You can do that by editing or creating files, committing, and then typing **git push**.

 Instead, if you want to update your local data with the remote data, then you can type **git pull origin** (something like pwd in bash).
 Alternatively, you can use fetch (retrieve data from a remote).
 When you do that, Git retrieves the data and merge it into your local data.